alibabacloud-howto/import-bulk-images/tool/README.md

 2. Create a SSH key

-    You need a SSH key pair to access your ECS instance by Terraform.
+    You need a SSH key pair to access to your ECS instance by Terraform.
 Please follow [this document to obtain an SSH key pair](https://www.alibabacloud.com/help/doc-detail/51793.htm).
 Please note the default target region of this sample is China(Qingdao).